Chanukah—The Story of a Few Devout Men

 Nicknamed Maccabee, which literally means “The Hammer,” Judah and his followers are known as the Maccabees.
 This resolute band of a few devout men persevered and reclaimed Jerusalem just three years later.
 Ultimately, the Jewish population was granted greater freedom under Antiochus V when the Syrians were driven from Judea following two more decades of engagement.

-Just as the prophet Daniel predicted, God empowered the noble Maccabees to,“carry out great exploits“ (Dan.
+Just as the prophet Daniel had predicted, God empowered the noble Maccabees to,“carry out great exploits“ (Dan.
 11:32).
 With Jerusalem and the Temple Mount in their possession, work immediately began to purify the desecration.
 Almost to the day three years after the resistance began, the newly purified temple was rededicated.

 A Miracle Happened When the Temple Was Rededicated